We can help groups and communities create opportunities for bicycling. Let’s get the conversation rolling!

 Call Emmy Fabich, program manager, at 937-496-3827 or email us at firstname.lastname@example.org

-Miami Valley Cycling Summit : The 2017 Cycling Summit will be held in Greene County on May 5, 2017.
-The Miami Valley Cycling Summit is an event aimed at reaching cycling advocates, policy makers, and the local business community and conveying to them the importance of a vibrant cycling community that can drive economic improvements.
+Miami Valley Cycling Summit: The 2019 Cycling Summit will be held in Miamisburg on May 10, 2019.
+The Miami Valley Cycling Summit is an event aimed at reaching cycling advocates, policymakers, and the local business community and conveying to them the importance of a vibrant cycling community that can drive economic improvements.

-Link Bike Share: Launched in May 2015!
-Based upon your feedback and our feasibility study, downtown Dayton is ready for bike share.
-Stations for bike docks have poppe- up all over downtown.
-Bikes are available for check-out through 24-hr day passes, annual memberships, or semester passes for students.
-All check-outs are in 30 minute increments so you can share the Link Bike love with the community.
+Link Bike Share: Launched in May 2015.
+Based on your feedback and our feasibility study, downtown Dayton is ready for bike share.
+Stations for bike docks have popped- up all over downtown.
+Bikes are available for check-out through 24-hr day passes, annual memberships or semester passes for students.
+All check-outs are in 30-minute increments so you can share the Link Bike love with the community.
 Learn more at Linkdayton.org

 Waggle: Bike Miami Valley is working with UpDayton on continuing the “Waggle” project.
 UPDATE: New Waggle signs are being printed to replace the weathered signs originally put up in 2012.
 Thanks to the Downtown Dayton Partnership and committed volunteers of UpDayton and Bike Miami Valley, this grassroots effort was embraced and will continue.

 The Waggle project aims to highlight an existing network of safe, convenient, connected, on-street bike routes for use by bicyclists of all skill levels.
 These routes will connect residents in the Dayton, Ohio region to points of interest within the urban core and beyond, with the intention to promote cycling awareness and advocacy.We will give you updates as the project progresses.